hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 is done by calling `packer build` with the template file.
 The output should look similar to below.
 Note that this process typically takes a few minutes.

+-&gt; **Note:** When using packer on Windows, replace the single-quotes in the command below with double-quotes.

 ``` {.text}
 $ packer build \
     -var 'aws_access_key=YOUR ACCESS KEY' \